rackerlabs/support-how-to/content/how-to/exchange/public-folders-availability-for-hosted-exchange-2013/index.md

 The following functionality is not available in the December 2014 release:

 - Moving folders in the control panel.
-This functionality will be available after the December 2014 release.
+This functionality is available after the December 2014 release.

 - Creating alternate email address user names for mail-enabled folders.
-Existing alternate email addresses will be retained on our servers and continue to receive mail; however, you will not be able to add others.
+Existing alternate email addresses are retained on our servers and continue to receive mail; however, you will not be able to add others.

 - Managing user permissions such as granting read, edit, or delete access.